- Colleges + Libraries »

 - Administrative Support »

-The Common Curriculum (CC) stands as a clear expression of the Jesuit vision of education.
-The CC serves to provide a foundation in a genuinely humanistic education - in philosophy, religious studies, literature, history, the sciences, and the arts - complementing the major fields of study of every undergraduate's program.
+The Common Curriculum (CC) stands as a clear expression of the Jesuit vision of education and provides students with an academic foundation in philosophy, religious studies, literature, history, the sciences, and the arts - complementing the major fields of study of every undergraduate's program.
 The CC is designed to challenge students to develop all of their talents to the fullest; it calls for critical thinking, reflection, and disciplined study.
 The program is comprised of introductory and advanced courses, which vary slightly depending on the student's major or college.

 Students are expected to fulfill the CC requirements of their entering year, and are encouraged to contact their faculty advisor with any questions.
 This is especially true for students in programs that have articulated exceptions to CC requirements.

 The revised CC operates on a different structure from those required in previous years.
 Additionally, many majors and programs have articulated exceptions and substitutions to the following requirements - students are encouraged to consult their faculty advisors with questions regarding specific requirements for individual programs.
 The general requirements for students entering 2013 Fall and later are outlined below.

 Students complete 7 classes that fulfill the following categories:

 Advanced Common Curriculum - 24 credit hours

 Students complete courses that fulfill the following 9 categories:

 Foreign Language Requirement - credit requirement varies